 I was browsing the LinkedIn forums as one does, well as some risk people tend to do and I stumbled across this image of operational risk being represented as framework elements interlocked in a puzzle.

 The Sergio Galanti Puzzle Workshop 2016 | Inveniat [LINK]

 This was a real déjà vu for me and about eight years ago, Causal Capital delivered an industry initiative for risk departments in Indonesian Banks that pretty much ran along the same lines.

 Causal Capital Integrated Risk Management Conference 2007 | Martin Davies

-Both events shown above are risk workshops or conferences focusing on operational risk management being serviced by specific elements or initiatives, even though the two risk puzzles prioritize different elements of a risk framework in an alternate order.
+Both events shown above are risk workshops or conferences focusing on operational risk management being serviced by specific elements or initiatives, even though the two risk puzzles prioritize different elements of a risk framework, the intergration of these elements is paramount.

 When it comes to risk frameworks, I quite like this way of thinking because it allows risk management to become a repeatable set of exercises that can be deployed across an institution.
 It encapsulates the process of risk assessment into unique components that tell a different story about uncertainty.
 Loss Data recorded from incidents gives risk managers direct insight into what has gone wrong in their business, scenario analysis is a forward looking exercise that explores what could go wrong and Key Risk Indicators is a separate effort that measures specific risk factors that tell us where we are right now.